 This school confers over 40 degrees at the undergraduate level traditionally; nontraditionally, the school confers nine degrees at the undergraduate level and one degree at the graduate level.
 Lakeland believes that education ought to be available for everyone, so they have many degrees available on weekends, during evenings, and even online.
-The most popular programs, including business and education, are available in all forms at the school.
+The most popular programs include:

 The school also has an incredible program that makes this one of the best colleges for STEM students: the LURE program, which stands for the Lakeland Undergraduate Research Experience.
 This is a 10-week summer research initiative that allows students to work closely with a faculty member on a project of their choice and create a research dossier on the subject.
 Students can even elect to present their findings at a state or national scientific conference.
 The school also pays students a stipend and waives tuition for one summer class, making it a great incentive for students who wish to build a research portfolio while still at school.

 College Choice Score: 74.81

 Cardinal Stritch University is a private, not-for-profit, Roman Catholic university that was established in 1937.
 The school is affiliated with the Sister of St. Francis of Assisi and is the largest Franciscan university in the nation.
 The school is located in Milwaukee, Wisconsin, and is regionally accredited by the NCACS THLC.